-After checking heart rate, breathing and other vital signs, a doctor locates the fractured part(s) of the spine and determines the extent of damage.
+After checking heart rate, breathing, and other vital signs, a doctor locates the fractured part(s) of the spine and determines the extent of the damage.
 He or she finds out exactly how the vertebra broke (fracture pattern) and whether you have nerve (neural) injury and/or spinal instability.

 Every detail you can recall about what caused the injury may help the doctor.
 Sometimes rescue workers or other witnesses can supply more information.
 Did an accident eject the patient from a vehicle?
 Was there windshield or steering column damage?
 Was the person using a lap and/or shoulder seat belt?
 Did an airbag deploy?

-The doctor carefully removes your clothing and immobilizes the body with a spine board for complete physical examination.
-This may include checking for swelling, bruising and other signs of injury to the head, chest, abdomen and back; evaluating strength, motion and alignment of arms and legs; feeling for tenderness on each rib and along the entire length of the spine; testing the tone and sensation of rectal muscles; and other evaluations.
+The doctor carefully removes your clothing and immobilizes the body with a spine board for a complete physical examination.
+This may include checking for swelling, bruising, and other signs of injury to the head, chest, abdomen, and back; evaluating strength, motion, and alignment of arms and legs; feeling for tenderness on each rib and along the entire length of the spine; testing the tone and sensation of rectal muscles; and other evaluations.

 X-rays of the entire spine from multiple angles may be necessary to see bone alignment and check for damage to soft tissue.
 Sometimes you may also need CT (computed tomography) or MRI (magnetic resonance imaging) scans to help the doctor better visualize the injury.

-Doctors classify fractures of the thoracic and lumbar spine based upon pattern of injury:
+Doctors classify fractures of the thoracic and lumbar spine based on pattern of injury:

 - Compression Fracture.
 While the front (anterior) of the vertebra breaks and loses height, the back (posterior) part of it does not.
 This type of fracture is usually stable and rarely associated with neurologic problems.